-It can often feel for those who have depression, that it doesn’t count as a genuine mental illness and therefore can stop individuals reaching out for support.
+It can often feel for those who have depression, that it doesn’t count as a genuine mental illness and therefore can stop individuals from reaching out for support.

 Those who experience anxiety may also become depressed and vice versa, individuals with depression can often eventually develop anxiety due to becoming constantly worried about their future.

 Depression can last for a few days or weeks or sometimes even years.
 In terms of Anxiety and Depression separately, they will need to be treated as two separate symptoms.

 Depression can affect people at almost any age at any point in their life.
 The earlier a diagnosis is discovered, the earlier it can be treated and this makes a big difference to people’s quality of life.

 Individuals who experience major depression may find it very difficult to finish day-to-day activities and may become very emotional for no reason.

 Postpartum Depression is where a new Mother may experience the triggering of many different powerful emotions which range from really joyful moments to fear and anxiety.

 With such a dramatic shift in emotions constantly, this can often result in depression.

 It is common for new Mothers to experience spells of anxiety or sleeping troubles after birth.
 The ‘Baby Blues’ can last for around two weeks.